•Discoverable in the Web of Science

-- Publish in an Science Citation Index Expanded (SCIE) journal with a 1.023 Impact Factor
+•Publish in an Science Citation Index Expanded (SCIE) journal

-Journal of International Medical Research (JIMR) is a peer-reviewed open access journal which focuses on original medical, pre-clinical, and clinical research, reviews, preliminary and pilot studies.
+Journal of International Medical Research (JIMR) is a peer-reviewed open access journal which focuses on original clinical and preclinical research, systematic and perspective reviews, meta-analyses, pilot studies and case reports, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
+The journal will be of particular interest to authors from countries where English is not the first language.
 Please see the Aims and Scope tab for further information.This journal is a member of the Committee on Publication Ethics (COPE).

 Submit your manuscript today at http://mc.manuscriptcentral.com/jimr.